Feds release details about deadly skydiving crash in Hawaii

 Seladis did contract maintenance on the airplane and was in possession of the aircraft logbooks, and attempts to retrieve those were unsuccessful, the report says.

-The plane, which crashed on Oahu’s north shore on June 21, 2019, was the aircraft’s fourth of five scheduled skydiving trips that day.
+The plane, which crashed on Oahu’s north shore on June 21, 2019, was the fourth of five scheduled skydiving trips that day for the plane and pilot.

 The plane inverted shortly after departing a small coastal airport and crashed nose down next to a road.
 No one survived.

-No cause for the crash was given in a preliminary report released by the NTSB in July 2019, but officials noted at the time that two skydivers made a last-minute decision to board the plane before it went down.

 It was the deadliest civil aviation accident in the U.S. since a 2011 crash at an air show in Nevada killed 10 people.

-In 2016, the same plane sustained substantial damage to its tail section while carrying skydivers over Northern California.
+In 2016, the aircraft sustained substantial damage to its tail section while carrying skydivers over Northern California.
 The plane went into a diving spin and the skydivers struggled to get out of the plane.
 No one died.

 Repairs were made to get the plane back into service before it was sent to Hawaii.
 The NTSB said in 2019 that they would review the repair and other records as part of their investigation.